 If possible, and if applicable to your accident type, you should try to ensure that you do the following:

-- Never admit fault – As much as it might be your instinct to be polite and admit a little bit of fault, Florida’s comparative fault laws (under Florida Statute 768.81) mean that this could directly impact your settlement amount.
+- Never Admit Fault – As much as it might be your instinct to be polite and admit a little bit of fault, Florida’s comparative fault laws mean that this could directly impact your settlement amount.
 You never know when the dashcam or CCTV of a defendant might still be recording.

 If you are in a position where some of these courses of action are no longer available to you, for example, if you are claiming for an accident that happened last year, don’t worry.